How To Achieve Impossible GOALS In Your Career (And Life)

-So every time you fail, there is more to learn.
+Every time you fail, there is more to learn.

 And that’s okay because if you look at it like when you fail, it means that you are not enough, you are not good enough, which is what most people do, they take the failure to mean something about them, then they’re not able to see the lesson in the failure.

-So you can evaluate that failure, be like, “Okay, what did I do great?
+You can evaluate that failure, be like, “Okay, what did I do great?
 What went really well there?
 What was I really happy with?
 What would I do differently next time?
 And what didn’t go well?”

-So always start with what went well because there’s always something.
+Always start with what went well because there’s always something.

 If you actually did fail forward, so you went on an interview, it didn’t work out, something to learn there.